NitroGuy10/Peekaboo/README.md

 Yep, that's it

 ```
-java peekaboo [-o output_file [-v]] [-w] [-nc]
+java peekaboo output_file [-no] [-v] [-nc]

--o output_file   ....
-Output an image file to the specified path (WILL ALWAYS OVERWRITE)
+output_file  ....
+Output an image file to the specified path (WILL OVERWRITE BY DEFAULT)
+-no          ....
+Do not overwrite if output_file already exists
 -v           ....
 Open the resultant image file in the default image viewer
--w               ....
-Open a temporary GUI that displays the image
 -nc          ....
 Do not attempt to crop the screenshot (see "Known Quirks" for more details)
 ```

 Written in Java